 What is trading volume?

-Trading volume is the total number of shares or contracts exchanged between buyers and sellers during a trading session.
+The meaning of trading volume is the total number of shares or contracts exchanged between buyers and sellers during a trading session.
 It reflects how actively a stock or security is being traded.
-High volume suggests strong market activity, while low volume points to limited participation.
-Volume can apply to stocks, options, futures and other securities.
+High trading volume in stock suggests strong market activity, while low volume points to limited participation.
+Trading volume applies not only to

 Where can you find trading volume?